yndajas/yndajas/README.md

 [repository](https://github.com/yndajas/StackStore) | [demo](https://www.youtube.com/watch?v=47qTNiLzgQU) | [deployment](http://stackstore.yndajas.co)

 Web app for finding, keeping, tagging and making notes on Stack Overflow questions
-- Used React, a Rails API and SCSS to build an efficient, responsive app
+- Used React, a Rails API and Sass to build an efficient, responsive app
 - Employed Redux-based state management, with local state for controlled forms
 - Created PostgreSQL database for Heroku compatibility, used ActiveRecord queries and model-level validations for ensure data quality ~ <i>also on JazzCatCom, Workinonit; Racqueteer sans validations</i>
 - Made external API AJAX fetch requests to retrieve question and answer data ~ <i>also on JazzCatCom</i>